Carhul/Task_Manager/README.md

     * Be able to create tasks on the department of my own choice
     * Edit and delete tasks created by me
+    * See my created tasks on my profile page

-* As an Admin user I want to:
+* As an Admin user, in addition to the above, I want to:

     * Create a new department
     * Edit department